Skip Navigation

-Koerner Hall celebrates International Women’s Day with a mosaic of Indigenous and diverse women’s voices, curated by Denise Bolduc.
+Koerner Hall celebrates International Women’s Day with a mosaic of Indigenous and diverse women’s voices, hosted by Tamara Podemski and curated by Denise Bolduc.

 A Citizen of the Métis Nation of Ontario whose Red River roots run deep, interwoven with Anishinaabe relatives from Lac Seul and mixed settler relations, Amanda Rheaume has grown to be a chronicler of stories and people whose acts - out of necessity and opportunity alike - cascade through time and space, from the 18th century Red River Settlement to her own doorstep.
 In her gutsy guitar-driven style, punctuated with lively Métis fiddle, Rheaume’s heartland rock is built to last, resolute in rhythm and unswerving in purpose.
 She is joined by Métis fiddler Alyssa Delbaere-Sawchuk.